holipop/soa/README.md

 print(scoreboard:read(1)) -- "Allison", 450
 ```

-> The way views are implemented means that using a view in `pairs` won't iterate through the entry's values.
+> Views are a proxy table containing some information on how to lookup an entry.
+Because of this, using views extensively comes with a performance cost and using them in `pairs` will only reveal its index and struct-of-arrays reference.

 In the example above, you can imagine `entry` as a variable that references values on index `1`.
 This means that if we swapped values between indexes, the view would still be looking at the same index.